 You can find the nutritional panel link on the individual product pages.
 The ingredients are listed to the right of the image.
 Underneath the ingredient list is a grey box that says “nutrition facts”.
 Click on the box and it will bring up the panel.

 Some of our products contain grass-fed dairy, coming from heritage pasture raised cows, allowing grass to grow back and the soil to regenerate.
-The following bars and truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Classic Dark, Sea Salt, Mint Crème and Salted Caramel Truffles.
+All of our truffles and the following bars contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars.

 Our chocolatier produces our chocolate on equipment shared with tree nuts, milk, and soy.
 Equipment is carefully cleaned between every production run.

-Here is our complete list of plant-based products: Superdark Truffles, Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Double Chocolate Coconut Clusters, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.
+Here is our complete list of plant-based products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.